GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-03_Working_with_Hyperspectral_data.md

 We will be using processed hyperspectral data and the hsdar R package to get two different vegetation indices.
-Since the data and processing takes time, we show here only a small example.
+Since the data processing takes time, we show here only a small example.

 Please refere [here](https://www.jstatsoft.org/article/view/v089i12){:target="_blank"} for the article on hsdar package.